Chroma-2D/Chroma/Chroma/README.nuget.md

 Chroma is a 2D game development framework focused on quick prototyping.

 ### Change log
+#### Changes in release 0.63.2
+- Linux natives will now work properly with PulseAudio

 #### Changes in release 0.63.1
 - Linux natives will now initialize properly.